Pension: Pay-as-you-go

-In an unfunded or pay-as-you-go (PAYGO) pension plan current pension benefits are paid from current pension contributions.
-Pension arrangements provided by the state in many countries in the world are at least partially unfunded, with benefits paid directly from current workers' contributions and taxes.
-This method of financing is known as pay-as-you-go, or PAYGO.
-The social security systems of many European countries are unfunded, having current benefits paid directly out of current taxes and social security contributions.
+In an pay-as-you-go (PAYGO) pension plan current pension benefits are paid from current pension contributions.
+Pension arrangements provided by the state in many countries in the world are at least partially pay-as-you-go, with benefits paid directly from current workers' contributions and taxes.
+Paygo pensions are viewed either as contractual obligations or unenforceable gratuity, depending on the country and case.